 Owen Cottrell Family Research and Genetic Genealogy Free Test Offer

-Conversations with my birth mother, similar appearance between our families and low level matches of DNA with several distant Cottrell family cousins all indicate some sort of genetic connection with the ancestors of Owen Cottrell of Cement City Michigan.
+My birth mother told me that Owen Cottrell another sailor on the USS Shenandoah was also her the night I was conceived.
+The similar appearance between our families and low level matches of DNA with several distant Cottrell family cousins all indicate some sort of genetic connection with the ancestors of Owen Cottrell of Cement City Michigan.
 There are several possibilities for the source of this genetic connection.
 One source of Cottrell genetic cousins is a possible genetic connection through my birth mother with the descendants of Hiram Cottrell who settled in Greene County Ohio that was created sometime in the 1700′s.
-The similar appearance between myself and my son and various Cottrell Family members presents the question could such a similarity really come from a common distant maternal ancestor back 5 or 6 generations or did we inherit that similar appearance through some sort of more recent connection with Owen Cottrell.
+The similar appearance between myself and my son and various Cottrell Family members presents the question could such a similarity really come from a common distant maternal ancestor back 5 or 6 generations or did we inherit that similar appearance through some sort of more recent paternal connection with Owen Cottrell.

 It is becoming more important to our research then ever that more immediate members of Owen Cottrell’s Family join our genetic genealogy project.
-Free Family Tree DNA Family Finder tests continue to be available to descendants of Owen Cottrell from Cement City Michigan as whatever the results they will help in our search for historically accurate facts about my heritage.
-I have also added a Free AncestryDNA test offer to certain descendants of Isaac Gibson and George Leon Toman of Darke County Ohio and I hope potential Gibson and Toman cousins from these families will contact me to discuss participating in this exciting genetic genealogy study.
+Free Ancestry.com genetic genealogy tests continue to be available to descendants of Owen Cottrell from Cement City Michigan as whatever the results they will help in our search for historically accurate facts about my heritage.
+I have also added the Free AncestryDNA test offer to certain descendants of Isaac Gibson and George Leon Toman of Darke County Ohio and I hope potential Gibson and Toman cousins from these families will contact me to discuss participating in this exciting genetic genealogy study.
 Imagine the goodwill to be gained by contributing to reconstructing a family history once thought lost forever.
 In addition to helping me the results will be yours to keep for your own family research.

 Contact me at firstname.lastname@example.org for information about how to participate.
 I am extremely grateful for the five Cottrell cousins who volunteered to participate in our genetic genealogy studies to help me unravel the twisted genetics of my past.